kuronetwork/export-azure-all-nsg-rules/README.md

 ### Usage

 #### Preparation
-Ensure you have the Azure CLI tool installed and configured, and you are logged in to your Azure account.
+For security and environment considerations, it is recommended to use Azure Cloud Shell to run this script.
+Alternatively, ensure you have the Azure CLI tool installed and configured, and you are logged in to your Azure account.

 #### Run the Script
 Execute the script to export all NSG rules: